Contact Us for a Free Consultation (213) 542-0979

 However, not filling out the form also carries its own set of risks.
 If you choose not to disclose your gun ownership, the court will receive information from the probation department about any guns registered in your name in Los Angeles County.
 If you're found to have guns, the Judge may authorize a search of your home by the probation officer.

-They'll just do the search because you're on probation.
+They'll just search because you're on probation.
 Then the police will break down your door and come in.
 It's a difficult situation.

 Don't Risk a Probation Violation

-It's essential to handle the situation correctly to avoid probation violations.
-If you have guns registered in your name and are pleading to a felony, you must properly transfer those guns.
-Failing to do so could lead to serious consequences, including potential prison time.
+It's of utmost importance to handle the situation correctly to avoid probation violations.
+If you have guns registered in your name and are pleading guilty to a felony, it's imperative to properly transfer those guns.
+Failing to do so could lead to serious consequences, including potential imprisonment.
+This is not a matter to be taken lightly.

 You don't want to be in a position where you move them out of your name, but you still keep them in a house where you're living — the probation department sweeps in, finds the guns, and now you have a probation violation.
 The prosecutor and judge are asking why you have those guns, thinking you're up to something sinister.
-Now, they're going to be looking to send you to prison for violating the terms and conditions of your probation that says that you can no longer own, use, or possess guns, a bullet, or anything of that nature.
+Now, they're going to be looking to send you to prison for violating the terms and conditions of your probation, which says that you can no longer own, use, or possess guns, bullets, or anything of that nature.

 Coordinate With Your Criminal Lawyer